How to care for a Calathea Ornata

 As we've mentioned in the sections about watering needs and preferred soil, this plant loves to be in moist soil.
 To mimic the tropical environment this plant thrives in, it needs a lot of humidity.
 If you have a humidifier, keep it close by and make sure your Calathea is in a humid environment.
 If you don't know how to raise humidity, you can read my guide on 10 ways to raise the humidity in your house.
 The different ways I've given you in that article should be great starts to keeping this plant happy.

-The Calathea Pinstripe is prone to a few pests, like spider mites.
+Back to top The Calathea Pinstripe is prone to a few pests, like spider mites.
 With some regular maintenance, you should be able to keep this under control though.
 A way to treat this pest is cleaning the leaves with a mixture of water and dish soap in a spray bottle.
 You can use this on the leaves and this will suffocate the pests on and in the leaves.
 Afterwards, you can wipe the leaves and you should be set for the next few weeks.
 You shouyld repeat this process every one to two weeks, just to make sure it doesn't spread too much.

 Early signs of trouble

-The Calathea Pinstripe can be a fussy plant.
+Back to top The Calathea Pinstripe can be a fussy plant.
 Luckily, there are many early warning signs that your Calathea isn't happy.
 These symptoms include brown and crispy leaves, leaves that start to turn yellow, and the pink strips fading to a white color.
 When this happens, it doesn't mean your Calathea is dying.
 It simply means the Pinstripe plant isn't getting the care it really wants.
 When the leaves start to get brown or yellow, it might be in an environment that's too dry for the plant.
 In this case, make sure to mist your Calathea leaves daily or find another way to provide the Pinstripe plant with the humidity it needs.

 When the pink stripes on the leaves start to fade to white, the plant is getting too much sunlight.
 Move it to a place that's a little more shaded and you'll see the difference.